GabeScott/standard-works-vault/General Conference/1978 October - Women’s Greatest Challenge.md

 On matters of morality he has given more specific counsel.
 On such issues as abortion, the Equal Rights Amendment, homosexuality, and pornography—current issues sometimes categorized as women’s issues—he has given direct counsel.
 Mormon women know that they have the right to accept or reject the counsel; but in keeping with fundamental doctrine, they must also realize that to reject it is a heavy responsibility.
 It is the calling of a prophet to see to the very heart of a moral issue, to envision its future course, and to warn the people of its consequences.
 Sometimes those who do not agree with what he says may refuse to heed the warning.
 Only later, sadly, is the truth of his words made obvious to all.

 Sometimes the people do heed the prophet’s warning.
-When Jonah was sent to Nineveh to prophesy the destruction of that great, wicked city, “the people of Nineveh believed God, and proclaimed a fast, and put on sackcloth, from the greatest of them even to the least of them” (Jonah 3:5).
+When Jonah was sent to Nineveh to prophesy the destruction of that great, wicked city, “the people of Nineveh believed God, and proclaimed a fast, and put on sackcloth, from the greatest of them even to the least of them” ([[Jonah 3.5|Jonah 3:5]]).
 They turned from their evil ways in repentance, and God spared their city.

-In the production Because of Elizabeth presented in Nauvoo this summer at the dedication of the Monument to Women, Elizabeth concludes that she will not be able to solve all the problems she sees nor to meet every challenge.
+In the production *Because of Elizabeth* presented in Nauvoo this summer at the dedication of the Monument to Women, Elizabeth concludes that she will not be able to solve all the problems she sees nor to meet every challenge.
 But she recognizes that what she does not get done, others will try to do.
 And as the play ends, one is struck with the great influence one woman has had in the lives of the thousands who are her direct descendants.
 And beyond those thousands are thousands more who have heard the gospel because of her missionary sons and grandsons and great-grandsons and great-granddaughters.

 This is the great, traditional, ongoing, irreplaceable contribution women have made over the past decades.
 And we believe it is important to continue and value this work of women.
 Women should see the magnitude of that calling clearly.
 Beyond that central theme there are many other problems to solve, and women have a responsibility to be part of the solutions.
 We must use our talents in every way we can, because it will take the best that is in each of us to make headway in solving the problems of the world today.